Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/passive-mode.md

 - You want to explore freely in a session containing other players without being attacked by them.

-- You want to steal NPC's cars without getting a Bounty set on your head.
+- You want to steal NPCs' cars without getting a Bounty set on your head.

 - You have just returned to a Public Session from a Heist Mission completed with strangers, and you want to avoid fighting with them.